tekgator/PHP-MinecraftServerInfo/README.md

 - Supports newest Minecraft server version 1.7 and higher
 - **NO** requirement for plugin, RCON or to enable Query on the server, it works straight out of the box on every Minecraft server.
 - Retrieves online player names (limited)
-- SVR record resolving: No need to know the exact port of the Minecraft server if a SVR record is configured
+- SRV record resolving: No need to know the exact port of the Minecraft server if a SRV record is configured

 ## How to use it

-Simply create an object of the class MinecraftServerInfo and pass the hostname and optionally the port.
+Simply create an object of the class MinecraftServerInfoQueryTcp and pass the hostname and optionally the port.
 Via the magic methods server properties can be retrieved.

 ```php
 <?php